 My experience includes, but is not limited to:

-OOP, Functional Programming, Git, Android Studio, JSON, XML, and YAML
+Object Oriented Programming, Functional Programming, Docker, Git, Android Studio, JSON, XML, and YAML

 An end-to-end encrypted client/server messaging application.